ColoradoStark/API-Server-Wrapper/README.md

 2. When you reach step 6 toward the bottom of the page there will be an advanced Details menu Click that and then under User Data click the "As File" checkbox.
-Click the choose file button then upload the file provisioner.sh.
+Click the choose file button then select the file provisioner.sh.

 3. Finish launching the instance.

+    NOTE:  To check if everything is set up properly;
+           SSH in then type:
+           cat /var/log/syslog

+    NOTE:  Don't forget to change your MySQL Password

 ---------------------------------------------------------------------------------------------